vml39/cs3110-dbms/dbms/INSTALL.md

-rlwrap must be installed for 'make query' to work.
+rlwrap must be installed for 'make query' to work, as it's part of the command history implementation.
   - for example to install on macOS using homebrew type <brew install rlwrap>
   - otherwise use whatever package management software/method you prefer If you're unable to install rlwrap you can run queries using 'make sad-query'